'''Felix Mendelssohn Bartholdy''' (3 February 1809 –- 4 November 1847) was an early German Romantic composer.

 !!Tropes present in Mendelssohn's life and works:

 * AmbiguouslyJewish: Not ambiguous enough for 19th century Germany, though.
-Yes, Mendelssohn was ethnically Jewish, but he was raised without religion and later became Lutheran.
+Yes, Mendelssohn was ethnically Jewish (his grandfather was the great 18th-century Jewish philosopher Moses Mendelssohn), but he was raised without religion and later became Lutheran.
 He was still the victim of antisemitism, though, and his music was banned by the Nazis.

 * ChildProdigy: Gave his first public concert at ''nine years old.''